thnaeff/farser/readme.md

 If it finds a string separated by a colon ":" it splits this into a value, and a prefix (e.g. "PFX:val" is split into prefix "PFX" and value "val").

+To implement your own tokens and lexer, see ["Implement your own Lexer"](implementYourOwnLexer.md).

 The `TokenFactory`is where you can decide which tokens to actually use and which ones to skip.